-The government requirement to assure complete water disinfection is 0.2-0.4 ppm of ozone dissolved in water.
+The government ozone requirement for water disinfection varies depending on the country and jurisdiction.
+However, to assure a complete water disinfection process a concentration between 0.2-0.4 ppm of ozone dissolved in water will work.
 First, let us accept a target concentration of 0.5 ppm, so there is some contingency.
-Also, I suggest for the purpose of this calculation of the ozone water disinfection cost a system, which is working in an industrial environment 24/7.
+Also, I suggest for this calculation an ozone water treatment system which is working in an industrial environment 24/7.

-Atlas 30 made by Absolute Ozone® is capable of dissolving in water 20-25 g/h out of 30 g/h produced, as typically ozone concentration of this generator is 8-9% by Wt.
+Atlas 30 ozone generator made by Absolute Ozone® is capable of dissolving in water 20-25 g/h out of 30 g/h of ozone gas produced, as typically ozone gas concentration of this generator is 8-9% by Wt.
 Furthermore, in our experiments and information that we got from some of our customers there are even 27g/h of dissolved ozone amounts achieved, however for contingency purposes again, I would use in my calculations only 20 g/h of ozone dissolved.

-1 g/h of dissolved ozone will create a concentration of 1 ppm or 1 g/m3.
+1 ppm (One part per million) is equivalent to one unit of the substance for every one million units of the mixture.
+To put it in perspective, one ppm is equivalent to 1 gram of the substance per m3 of the solution.
+So, 1 g/h of ozone gas dissolved in 1 m3/h will create a concentration of 1 ppm or 1 g/m3.
 So, the 20 g/h will create a concentration of 1 ppm in 20 m3/h or 0.5 ppm in 40 m³/h

-We have Absolute Ozone® Generators in the field working without any maintenance, service, or spare parts now for over 17 years.
-In fact, my inspection of some of these units revealed no deterioration “wear or tear” inside these units and they probably will last another 17 years, as there is no reason for them to stop.
-However, for the purpose of these calculations, I will use only 20 years of service life.
+We have Absolute Ozone® Generators in the field working without any maintenance, service, or spare parts now for over 20 years.
+My inspection of some of these units revealed no deterioration “wear or tear” inside these units and they probably will last another 20 years, as there is no reason for them to stop.
+However, for these calculations, I will use only 20 years of service life.
 20 years x 365 days x 24 hours = 175,200 hours (over 20 years)

 As the system is disinfecting 40 m³/h costing $0.077/h the cost per 1 m3 is $0.077÷40 m³ = $0.001925/m³.
 As you could see it is not very significant.

-The list cost of equipment service and amortization over the period of 20 years from our experience with our customers and published on our website list prices will be:
+The list cost of equipment service and amortization over 20 years from our experience with our customers and published on our website list prices will be:

 - Atlas 30 – $5,300 US